TUDelftNAS/Delftvisor/design/design.md

 ### PacketIn
 Use the following algorithm:
 ```
-If table-id=0:
+If table-id=0 or table-id=1:
-  If eth-src=x & eth-dst=y:
+  If cookie=1:
     Packet from topology discovery, extract what switch it is from, mark link live, reset liveness timer
   Else:
     Log packet, print error
 Else:
-  Figure out what slice generated this error via metadata
+  Figure out what slice generated this error via metadata oxm

   Rewrite table-id in packet